vesterheim/vesterheim.github.io/join-give/corporate-membership/list/index.md

 : After a long day of travel, relax in your Decorah, Iowa, hotel room with cable TV and Showtime, and connect to free Wi-Fi Internet.

-[T-Bock’s Sports Bar &amp; Grill](http://www.tbocks.com/) : Favorite local sports bar, featuring 22 taps, beer, and wine.
-Serving breakfast, lunch, and dinner, seven days a week.
-Best place to go for casual fun and great food.
+[T-Bock’s Sports Bar &amp; Grill](http://www.tbocks.com/) : Casual, family-friendly sports bar, featuring breakfast, lunch, and dinner specials seven days a week.

 [Thrifty White Pharmacy](http://www.thriftywhite.com/)
-: Committed to providing expert, personalized health care.
+: A community pharmacy providing outpatient perscriptions, long-term care services, delivery, mail outs, vaccinations, and compounded medications.

 [Vick's Plumbing and Heating](http://www.vicksheating.com/) : In business since 1936, Vick's experienced and licensed installers and technicians are ready to help you make your house a home.